 What Are The Things To Avoid With Degenerative Disc Disease?

 When you bend your spine backwards - whether it's your neck or your lower back- this further narrows the spaces where your nerves come out.

-Therefore, you should avoid activities and positions that bend your spine backwards in order to avoid further pinching the nerve roots in you neck or back.
+By avoiding backward bending positions, you can avoid further pinching the nerve roots in you neck or back.

 Activities To Avoid With Degenerative Disc Disease In Your Back

 Sitting, standing, or walking with too much arch in your back can further compress the joints and nerves in your back if you have degenerative disc disease.